 Today, learning plans are a much more robust tool.
 Even better, they're an open tool.
-Anyone, including those with a free public account, can create a learning plan and easily share it—with specific people or publicly with the community of learners on the Training site.
+Anyone can create a learning plan and easily share it with specific people or publicly with the community of learners on the Training site.
 And anyone can assign a learning plan, optionally add a due date for completion, and monitor learner progress through the plan.

 These are useful capabilities that a lot of people have requested.
 So how do you put the capabilities into action?
 Let's dive in and go through the steps to create, edit, share, and assign a learning plan.

 Step 1: Create a learning plan.

 There are two ways to create your own learning plan.

 - Copy an existing plan and modify it.

 - Interactively add items from the catalog or your wish list to build a plan from scratch.

 Suppose you're a GIS professional who wants to learn how to create Python scripts.
 You've been putting it off but projects have been coming fast and furious lately.
 You know scripts will save you time, but you have no idea how to go about learning Python code and syntax.
 A learning plan to the rescue!